TheGuy49/code-samples-for-Crandon-Riordan/Project0/README.md

 Beyond that we had to use log4j, JUnit testing, SonarCloud for highest code quality, and implement the DAO design pattern.
-Extra features added added multiple user bank accounts, transfering funds between users, and also the ability to view transaction history.
+Extra features added were multiple user bank accounts, transfering funds between users, and also the ability to view transaction history.

 [Here is a link to the project's repo](https://github.com/1808-Aug13-Java/batch-source/tree/Crandon_Riordan/Projects/p0-crandon-riordan)